Skip to content

 The National Academy of Medicine recommends that obstetricians and pediatricians ensure vitamin D intake throughout pregnancy and from the first days of life of the newborn in the maternity ward.

-> In children aged 2 to 18 , without risk factors: between 400 and 800 IU/day.
+• For children ages 2 to 18 with no risk factors: between 400 and 800 IU per day.

 What vitamin D is in BOOME pregnancy vitamins?